SagarMirge/cloudpulse-order-service/README.md

 A Spring Boot microservice demonstrating an end-to-end cloud-native delivery pipeline: containerized with Docker, deployed to **AWS EKS** (with a documented **Azure AKS** alternate path), instrumented with **Prometheus + Grafana**, and shipped through a **GitHub Actions CI/CD pipeline** with automated testing and container vulnerability scanning.

-Built to go deeper than a typical fresher project — real Infrastructure as Code, real metrics on real business events, not just a "hello world" wrapped in Docker.
+Built to go deeper than a typical fresher project :) — real Infrastructure as Code, real metrics on real business events, not just a "hello world" wrapped in Docker.

 ![Architecture Diagram](docs/architecture-diagram.svg)

-## Why this project exists

-Most entry-level portfolios show either backend code *or* a deployment screenshot.
-This one shows the full loop: code → container → cluster → live metrics → autoscaling under load — the actual responsibilities split between backend and DevOps roles in industry.

 ## Tech stack